JoshCheek/burake/Readme.md

     fi

-    # run the appropriate rakefile, forward the args
+    # run the appropriate rake, forward the args
     $rake_binary "$@"